JGLTechnologies/gin-rate-limit/README.md

 # GinRateLimit

 GinRateLimit is a rate limiter for the <a href="https://github.com/gin-gonic/gin">gin framework</a>.
-By default, it can only store rate limit info in memory.
-If you want to store it somewhere else like redis you can make your own store or use third party stores, similar to how <a href="https://github.com/nfriedly/express-rate-limit">express-rate-limit</a> does it.
+By default, it can only store rate limit info in memory and with redis.
+If you want to store it somewhere else you can make your own store or use third party stores.
 The library is new so there are no third party stores yet, so I would appreciate if someone could make one.

 Install